abenevaut/vagrant-cppcms/README.md

 ## CPPCMS & CPPDB

 At provisionning, the vagrant vm install CPPCMS (1.0.5) and CPPDB (0.3.1).
-All libraries are store at this path : /usr
+All libraries are stored at this path : /usr

 ## See also